infiniflow/ragflow/docker/README.md

   Sets up environment for RAGFlow's dependencies: Elasticsearch/[Infinity](https://github.com/infiniflow/infinity), MySQL, MinIO, and Redis.

 > [!CAUTION]
-> **docker-compose-CN-oc9.yml**, **docker-compose-gpu-CN-oc9.yml**, **docker-compose-gpu.yml** have been contributed by our community.
-We do not actively maintain these files, so use them at your own risk.
+> We do not actively maintain **docker-compose-CN-oc9.yml**, **docker-compose-gpu-CN-oc9.yml**, or **docker-compose-gpu.yml**, so use them at your own risk.
 However, you are welcome to file a pull request to improve any of them.

 ## 🐬 Docker environment variables